Fransou/Strong-Baseline-Molecular-FSL/README.md

 python fs_mol/clamp_eval.py --fold {VALIDATION/TEST}
 ```

-The pretraining of the CLAMP model was done using the original CLAMP codebase, achieving a 0-shot Delta-AUCPR of 0.20.
+The pretraining of the CLAMP model was done using the original CLAMP codebase, achieving a 0-shot Delta-AUCPR of 0.20 on FS-mol.
-*The weights of the models are too large to be uploaded on github*

 ### MHNFS

-To train the model, used the original codebase of MHNFS.
+To train the model, the original codebase of MHNFSwas used.
 To run the evaluation, use the following command:

 ```bash